History Museums in Tokyo

 7. Memorial Museum for Soldiers, Detainees in Siberia, and Postwar Repatriates

-Memorial Museum for Soldiers, Detainees in Siberia, and Postwar Repatriates aims to deepen the public's understanding of the suffering of soldiers, post-war internees and repatriates from overseas during the last war by displaying a variety of actual documents, graphics, films and dioramas that illustrate the suffering of those involved in an easy-to-understand manner, even for generations who have not experienced the war.
+The Memorial Museum for Soldiers, Detainees in Siberia, and Postwar Repatriates seeks to deepen public understanding of the hardships faced by soldiers, post-war internees, and repatriates from overseas during the last war.
+The museum displays a wide range of original documents, graphics, films, and dioramas that vividly and accessibly portray their experiences—even for generations who did not live through the war.

 33rd floor, Shinjuku Sumitomo Building 2-6-1, Nishi-Shinjuku, Shinjuku-ku, Tokyo